LaboratoryOpticsBiosciences/bioimageloader/README.md

 ### Why no direct download link to each dataset?
 _bioimageloader_ provides only codes (interfaces) to load data but not data itself.
-We believe that it is important for you to go there, read papers, understand terms and licenses before using their works to **appreciate their works**, because bioimages themselves are results of paramount time, efforts, and resources.
-You still can find links to their project pages or papers at [bioimageloader-docs:Catalogue], and you need follow their instruction to get data.
+We believe that it is important for you to go there, read papers, understand terms and licenses to **appreciate their works**, because bioimages themselves are sciences and results of time, efforts, and resources.
+You still can find links to their project pages or papers at [bioimageloader-docs:Catalogue], and you need to follow their instruction to get data.
 Once you downloaded a dataset and unzipped it, (if it is supported by _bioimageloader_) you simply pass its root directory as the first argument to corresponding class from collections `bioimageloader.collections`.

 ### Dataset that I want is not in the [bioimageloader-docs:Catalogue]
 First of all, I named each dataset class rather arbitrary.
 Try to find the